pgdr/talks/komodo/PITCHME.md

 +++

 And this is how many people do it in Equinor.

-They say, why can't you just put this script up there?
+> why can't you just put this script up there?

 Well, it doesn't scale.

 +++

-Take Debian with 30k packages.
+## Debian with 30k packages.

++++

-They do not accept anything but "perfect".
-And is perfect so hard?
+* don't accept anything but "perfect"

-No, it's not so hard.
-Write a proper (short, viz jokva) `setup.py` script.
+* it's not so hard

-Should we accept anything less than perfect?
-Why?
+* should we accept anything less?

-Because it's difficult?
+ * Because it's difficult?
 It's not.

-Because it takes time?
+ * Because it takes time?
 It doesn't.

-We shouldn't accept being mediocre.
-There's no reason.

 ---